Bioterrorism / Chemical Terrorism

 If a chemical terrorism event should occur, measures are in place to provide clinical sample analysis of chemical terrorism samples through LRN-C. The CDC has the capacity to conduct a rapid toxic screen of chemical contaminants collected from individuals potentially exposed to chemical terrorism agents.
-These samples must be initiated and submitted through MSPHL's Emergency Response and Outreach Team.
+These samples must be initiated and submitted through MSPHL's Laboratory Preparedness, Education and Safety (LPES) Team.

-Specimen collection supplies must be obtained from the MSPHL's Emergency Response and Outreach Team after approval for collection has been granted by the State Public Health Laboratory.
+Specimen collection supplies must be obtained from the MSPHL's Laboratory Preparedness, Education and Safety (LPES) Team after approval for collection has been granted by the State Public Health Laboratory.